 These are just random shots really, i guess i should have done more screenshots of the locations but i didn’t want to totally spoil the whole game for you guys.

 Anyways, the screenshots show various things and one thing is for sure and that is that the game looks great right?.

-This is a typcial positure when using your dualshock controller in the game’s photo mode, funny stuff.
+This is a typical posture when using your DualShock controller in the game’s photo mode, funny stuff.

-I recomend using Move controllers for getting the most out of this mode.
+I recommend using Move controllers for getting the most out of this mode.

 A proper VR game for the Final Fantasy fans for sure, go get it now!.